Noor4589/Noor4589/README.md

 - 👀 I’m interested in exploring new things
 - 🌱 I’m currently learning DSA
 - 💞️ I’m looking to collaborate on open source project
-- 📫 How to reach me email
+- 📫 How to reach me : nupur.04.mn@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: A girl with no girly actions